GitHubDragonFly/Android_User_Controls/README.md

 All it should take is to:

+- If necessary install Android Studio and create a new project.
 - Add the control's java file to your app's src/main/java/com.e.whatever folder (copy-paste).
 - Add the control's xml file to your app's src/main/res/values folder (copy-paste).
 - Save it all, Sync with Gradle, Build/Rebuild Project, open one of your activity layout files and look for the new control under "Project".